-The City of Gunnison included in its strategic plan working with the Gunnison Valley Observatory to investigate becoming a member of a dark-sky organization by December 31, 2021.
+The City of Gunnison included in its strategic plan working with the Gunnison Valley Observatory to investigate becoming a member of a dark-sky organization.

 Mountain bike or hike at Hartman Rocks Recreation Area.
 Just minutes from downtown, these 14,000 acres of public land boast 45 miles of incredible singletrack.